jaysuzi5/home-lab/cluster/infrastructure/monitoring/grafana/README.md

 helm install ingress-nginx ingress-nginx/ingress-nginx --namespace kube-system
 ```

-I then created the ingress.yaml manifest
+I then created the ingress.yaml manifest, but I need to use a fake DNS (not IP) of grafana.local
+and then edit my local host file with the mapping